Read Your Favorite Educators Blog

 Meet the Pardos

-Rabbi David Pardo received his BA from UCLA and smikha from Yeshiva University, with supplementary education from the Isralight Institute and the CJF, and most importantly followed some really interesting people around.
-A native Angelino with no known conflicting or career threatening team affiliations, Rabbi Pardo realized as an undergrad that working on college campus was the place to be, and JLIC was the greatest way to do it.
+Rabbi David Pardo received his BA from UCLA and smikha from Yeshiva University, with supplementary education from the Isralight Institute and the CJF.
+A native Angelino, Rabbi Pardo realized as an undergrad that working on college campus was the place to be, and OU-JLIC was the greatest way to do it.
 Till now, he’s lived in different corners of the world, working with different populations of young adults to build supercharged Jewish communities.

 Rabbi Pardo loves learning meaningful things, hocking about interesting things, eating (and making) really spicy things, biking, fine tea brewing, and parenting with his awesome wife Ariel.

-Ariel’s hobbies include learning Tanakh, seeing American musicals, drinking fine tea, chilling out with students, and adoring her two daughters, Haviva and Tiferet.
+Ariel’s hobbies include learning Tanakh, seeing American musicals, drinking fine tea, chilling out with students, and adoring her two daughters.

-Rabbi David and Ariel are the proud parents of Haviva, who is almost two years old.
+Rabbi David and Ariel are the proud parents of Haviva, who is almost three years old, and Tiferet, who is 7 months old.
 Haviva is spunky and sweet all at the same time.
 She has been picking out matching clothing for all family members since the age of 11 months, and wants you to know that she’s not a baby, she’s a big girl.
+Tiffy is sweet, spunky, not so picky about her clothes, and according to Haviva, “she’s a baby!”

 Events & Programs